c135792468/WhatsWrong/README.md

   	- index.html (Default HTML file when creating React app.
 In here, we changed the title of the page, added javascript script tags for Bootstrap Modal, and added our Google font)
   	- manifest.json (Default React file)
   - src (This is the folder that contains React code)
-  	- /Components
+  	- /Components (This folder contains React code responsible for views within the website.)
-  	  - /Search
+  	  - /WhatsWrong (Folder containing React Code for Search View, Symptoms View, and Diagnosis View.)
-  	  	- Search.js
+  	  	- WhatsWrong.js (React file that contains code for the entire website.
+This includes Search View, Symptoms View, and Diagnosis View.
+This was done to ensure efficiency in both end-user experience and coding structure.)
-  	  	- searchStyles.css
+  	  	- searchStyles.css (CSS file for Search View of Search.js)
-  	  	- symptomStyles.css
+  	  	- symptomStyles.css (CSS file for Symptoms View of Search.js)
-  	  	- diagnosisStyles.css
+  	  	- diagnosisStyles.css (CSS file for Diagnosis View of Search.js)
   	  - /Modals (These are the icons in the corners of the page.
 They pop-up a new window for the user while staying on the same page.
 These were implemented using BootStrap)
   	  	- Dictionary.js (React file.
 Allows for user to make a search in Medical Dictionary to further understand diagnosis provided by WhatsWrong)
   	  	- Dictionary.css (CSS file for Dictionary.js)